Session Templates

 How it works:

-When a session is uploaded or modified, Flywheel checks it against all configured templates.
-If a session matches a template pattern but does not meet its requirements, it is flagged for review.
+When a session is uploaded or modified, Flywheel checks it against all configured templates on the project.
+A session is flagged only if it fails to satisfy all session templates — if it passes at least one template, it is not flagged.
 This allows administrators and data managers to identify incomplete or non-compliant sessions quickly.

 Session Templates for Clinical Trials